-All March gifts will go to coronavirus preventive equipment for OFH nurses.
 This project will enable OFH to train and equip a nurse to open and run her own clinic, providing quality healthcare that will transform the lives of 5,000 rural Rwandans by bringing healthcare within walking distance.
 Since 2012, OFH has been empowering nurses to run clinics that save lives through prevention and treatment of common illnesses.
 With your support, the new clinic will serve 7,500 patient visits per year.
+2020 gifts will primarily fund new equipment needs for COVID response.

 Rwanda is a small, mountainous country in East Africa where 80% of the population lives in rural areas.
 Despite government investment in healthcare, access to the most basic health services remains extremely limited.
 Many Rwandans still walk hours to reach the nearest health facility.
 When forced to walk long distances, people seek healthcare later and less often.
 The result is that preventable diseases occur and treatable illnesses, like malaria, become life-threatening

-One Family Health improves access to healthcare for rural populations by recruiting and empowering mostly female nurses to become entrepreneurs and to open health clinics in rural areas.
+One Family Health improves access to healthcare for rural populations by recruiting and empowering nurses to become entrepreneurs and to open health clinics in rural areas.
 OFH provides nurse-entrepreneurs with training in operations and management as well as ongoing monitoring and support to ensure adherence to quality standards.
 OFH nurses then provide quality, affordable preventive care and treatment to their communities.
-Female entrepreneurs act as role models for young girls.
+Continued care and education are pillars of the COVID response.

 OFH case study by SIHI